-Capitol Park Museum– The Louisiana State Museum has exhibits on the most notable towns, types of food, music, and festivals.
+Capitol Park Museum– The Louisiana State Museum has exhibits on the most notable towns in the state, Mardi Gras traditions, types of food, music, and festivals.

 BREC’s Bluebonnet Swamp Nature Center– If you’re short on time but want to see the area’s unique ecosystems with wildlife and a boardwalk through the cypress-tupelo swamp.